Lisps in Speech Therapy: Types, Causes & Proven Treatment

 When Should You Be Concerned?

-• Age 3–4: Mild frontal lisps can be developmentally typical
+• Ages 3–4: Mild frontal lisps may be developmentally typical.

-• Age 5+: Persistent lisp should be evaluated
+• Age 5 and older: Persistent lisps should be evaluated.

-• Any age: Lateral or palatal lisps deserve assessment
+• Any age: Lateral or palatal lisps usually require therapy.

-If a child avoids speaking, feels embarrassed, or is teased, earlier support is helpful.
+If a child avoids speaking, appears frustrated, or is teased by peers, early support can protect confidence.

 How Lisps Affect Daily Life